Last updated: May 6, 2026

 - DHCS approved facility list: Use the official participating RCFE/ARF list, not a generic directory, if you want a waiver placement.

-- California Department of Aging: Call 1-800-510-2020 or use Find Services in My County for local aging services and problem-solving.
+- California Department of Aging: Call 1-800-510-2020 or use the state’s county finder for local aging services and problem-solving.

 - CalVet: Call 1-800-952-5626 if the person is a veteran or surviving spouse and may qualify for pension help or a Veterans Home.